AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/faq/firstword.rst

 Question’s first word
 =====================

 Linked to what I’ve just said about :ref:`relatedness to Omni<relatednessToOmni>`, **certain question types (“How…”, “Can…”, etc) work better for us than others**.
-Here is a breakdown of the questions I wrote by first word and their success:
+Here is a breakdown of the questions written by first word and their success:

 .. _firstword_table:
 .. figure:: firstword_table.jpg